autocrypt/autocrypt/doc/level1.rst

      encounter the message repeatedly (e.g. re-delivery, subsequent scans, etc).
 An MUA MAY decide to ignore such a message entirely for the purposes of Autocrypt processing.
-If an MUA is capable of associating information with a recieved message, it could instead save the ``effective date`` of such a message the first time it sees it to avoid accidental re-processing.
+If an MUA is capable of associating information with a received message, it could instead save the ``effective date`` of such a message the first time it sees it to avoid accidental re-processing.